Top of the pageCheck Your Symptoms

 - Heat, such as hot water bottles, heating pads, or hot baths, to relax tense muscles.
 Be careful not to burn yourself.

-- Massage therapy and biofeedback, which can reduce muscle tension, especially in your neck and shoulder muscles.
+- Massage therapy, biofeedback, and other complementary medicine treatments can reduce muscle tension, especially in your neck and shoulder muscles.
 Muscle tension can cause headaches or make them worse.
-For more information, see the topic Complementary Medicine.

 When your child has headaches: